 Compression is measured in units called mmHg (millimeters of mercury).
 There are varying degrees of compression ranging from low to medical grade compression.
 Feetures Knee High Compression are fully graduated, meaning they start out with a greater amount of compression at the ankle and gradually get looser up the calf.
 This strategic knit helps promote bloodflow and circulation, making it a great option for desk workers and athletes alike.

-Top Three Benefits for Your Work from Home Lifestyle
+Top Benefits of Compression Socks for Your Work From Home Lifestyle

 - Spider and varicose veins: Blood pooling is a common problem if you’re confined to a desk all day, but it can do more than cause uncomfortable and tired legs.
 When the veins cannot get the blood flowing back up to the heart, the valves leak and put pressure on the vein walls.
 This can create painful varicose and spider veins.
 Compression socks provide the needed assistance to correct the blood flow and relieve symptoms of varicose and spider veins.
 In fact, doctors often prescribe wearing compression socks throughout the day to ease pain and keep the issue from getting worse.